ubccpsc/310/docs/textbook/2-analytical-code-design/refactoring/index.md

 These all represent changes that _should_ be easy, but it turns out to be challenging.
 The technical debt metaphor encourages longer-range thinking about system health while allowing the quick path to be taken sometimes when it is deemed to be worth the future risk.

+One way to avoid extraneous refactorings is to think about the 'rule of three.'
+This says that the first time you add a new feature, you just do it the simplest way you can.
+The second time you need to make the same kind of change, you do it again (but you cry inside and make a mental note of the duplicate change).
+The third time you encounter the same change, you refactor.
+This prevents preemptive refactoring, which can sometimes make the system harder to understand, even if it makes it easier to extend in the future (this can be thought of as just-in-time abstraction).

+### How to refactor
 Refactoring is a risky activity: the internal structure of the system is being changed (sometimes drastically) without adding any new features or fixes.
 From a customer's perspective, this means refactoring is all risk and no reward as the direct beneficiaries of a refactoring are usually only the development team itself.
 Effective testing is crucial for being able to confidently perform refactorings.